Page title background image

 Connelly Early • SP • Red Sox

-Connelly Early to Start on Tuesday
+Connelly Early to Make First Start on Sunday

 LEGEND